Rate instalments are due:

 Council adopts valuations made by the SA Valuer General.
 You may lodge a written objection to your valuation, please contact the Valuer General’s Office within 60 days of receipt of your first quarter rate notice.
 Rates are still due and payable by the due date even if an objection has been lodged.

-Should you have any reason to believe that the land use category applied to your account is incorrect, you may lodge a written objection with the Valuer-General outlining the grounds upon which your objection is based.
-Objections must be submitted to the Valuer-General within 60 days of receiving the first notice.
+Should you have any reason to believe that the land use category applied to your account is incorrect, you may lodge a written objection to Council outlining the grounds upon which your objection is based.
+Objections must be submitted to Council within 60 days of receiving the first notice.
 Rates are still due and payable by the due date even if an objection has been lodged.

 Direct debit Council rate payments

-Arrange to have weekly, fortnightly, monthly or quarterly payments debited from either your cheque or savings account.
+Arrange to have weekly, fortnightly, monthly or quarterly payments debited from your account via:

 Council has adopted a differential rating system to apply to the capital value of a property.